 They Were Expendable has always been appreciated, but hasn’t been given a high roost in John Ford’s filmography.
 Yet it’s one of his most personal movies, and for a story set in the military service, his most serious.
-We’re given plenty of service humor and even more sentimentality — with a sing-along scene like those that would figure in the director’s later cavalry pictures, no less.
+We’re given plenty of service humor and even more sentimentality — and even a sing-along scene like those that would figure in the director’s later cavalry pictures.
 Yet the tone is heavier, more resolutely downbeat.
 The war had not yet ended as this show went before the cameras, yet Ford’s aim is to commemorate the sacrifices, not wave a victory flag.

 By 1945 Hollywood was already rushing its last ‘We’re at War!’ morale boosters out the gate and gearing up for production in a postwar world.
-Practically a pet project of legendary director John Ford, They Were Expendable is his personal tribute to the Navy.
-Typical for Ford, he chose for his subject not some glorious victory or idealized combat, but instead a thankless and losing struggle against an invader whose strength seemed at the time to be almost un-opposable.
+A pet project of legendary director John Ford, They Were Expendable is his personal tribute to the Navy.
+Typical for Ford, he chose for his subject not some glorious victory or idealized combat, but instead a thankless losing struggle.

-They Were Expendable starts at Pearl Harbor and traces the true story of an experimental Patrol Torpedo Boat unit run by Lt.
+Beginning on December 7, 1941, They Were Expendable traces the true story of an experimental Patrol Torpedo Boat unit run by Lt.
 John Brickley (Robert Montgomery), his ambitious second in command Lt.
 Ryan (John Wayne) and their five boat crews.
 The ambience is pure Ford family casting: the ever-present Ward Bond and Jack Pennick are there, along with youthful MGM newcomers Marshall Thompson (It!
 The Terror from Beyond Space and Cameron Mitchell (Garden of Evil, Blood and Black Lace) being treated as new members of the Ford acting family.
 Along the way Ryan meets nurse Sandy Davyss (Donna Reed).
-Despite their battle successes, the PT unit suffers casualties and loses boats as the Philippine campaign rapidly collapses around them.
+Despite their battle successes the PT unit suffers casualties and loses boats as the Philippine campaign rapidly collapses around them.
 Indicative of the unusual level of realism is the Wayne/Reed romance, which falls victim to events in a very un-glamorous way.

 MGM gives Ford’s shoot excellent production values, with filming in Florida more than adequate to represent the Philippines.
-Even when filming in the studio, Ford’s show is free of the MGM gloss that makes movies like its Bataan look so phony.
+Even when studio bound Ford’s show is free of the MGM gloss that makes movies like its Bataan look so phony.
 We see six real PT boats in action.
-The basic battle effect to show them speeding through exploding shells appears to be accomplished by pyrotechnic devices – fireworks — launched from the boat deck.
+The basic effect to show them speeding through exploding shells appears to be accomplished by pyrotechnic devices – fireworks — launched from the boat deck.
 Excellent miniatures represent the large Japanese ships they attack.
 MGM’s experts make the exploding models look spectacular.

 Third-billed Donna Reed turns what might have been ‘the girl in the picture’ into something special.
 An Army nurse who takes care of Wayne’s Ryan in a deep-tunnel dispensary while bombs burst overhead, Reed’s Lt.
 Davyss is one of Ford’s adored women living in danger, like Anne Bancroft’s China doctor in 7 Women.
-A little earlier in the war, the films So Proudly We Hail and Cry ‘Havoc’ saluted the ‘Angels of Bataan’ that stayed on the job, were captured and interned by the Japanese.
+A little earlier in the war, the films So Proudly We Hail and Cry ‘Havoc’ saluted the ‘Angels of Bataan’ that stayed on the job knowing they would be captured by the Japanese.
 Expendable has none of the sensational subtext of the earlier films, where the nurses worry about being raped, etc..
-We instead see a perfect girl next door (George Bailey thought so) bravely soldiering on, saying a rushed goodbye to Wayne’s Lt.
+We instead see a perfect girl next door (George Bailey thought so) bravely soldiering on, and saying a rushed goodbye to Wayne’s Lt.
 Ryan over a field telephone.
 Exactly what happens to her is not known.
 Even more than Clarence Brown’s The Human Comedy this film fully established Ms. Reed’s acting credentials.

-The quality that separates They Were Expendable from all but a few war films made during the fighting, is its championing of a kind of glory that doesn’t come from gaudy victories.
+The quality that separates They Were Expendable from all but a few wartime films is its championing of a kind of glory that doesn’t come from gaudy victories.
 Hopelessly outnumbered and outgunned, the Navy, Army and Air Corps units in the Northern Philippines that weren’t wiped out in the first attacks, had to be abandoned.
 The key scene sees Lt.
 Brickley asking his commanding officer for positive orders to attack the enemy.
 He’s instead ‘given the score’ in baseball terms.
 In a ball club, some players don’t get to hit home runs.
 The manager instead tells them to sacrifice, to lay down a bunt.
 Brickley’s PT squadron will be supporting the retreat as best it can and for long as it can, without relief or rescue.
-Half a year later, the U.S. was able to field an Army and a Navy that could take the offensive.
-Brickley’s unit is a quiet study of honorable men at war, doing their best in the face of disaster.
+Half a year later, the U.S. would be able to field an Army and a Navy that could take the offensive.
+But in the here and now, Brickley must make the most of a fight he can’t win.
+His unit is a quiet study of honorable men at war, doing their best in the face of disaster.

-According to John Ford, Expendable could have been better, and I agree.
+John Ford said that Expendable could have been better.
 He reportedly didn’t hang around to help with the final cut and the audio mix, and the MGM departments finished the film without him.
 Although Ford’s many thoughtful close-ups and beautifully drawn-out dramatic moments are allowed to play out, a couple of the battle scenes go on too long, making the constant peppering of flak bursts over the PT boats look far too artificial.
-Real shell bursts aren’t just a flash and smoke; if they were that close the wooden boats would be shattered by shrapnel.
+Real shell bursts aren’t just a flash and smoke; if they were that close the wooden boats would be splattered with shrapnel.
 The overused effect reminds me of the ‘Pigpen’ character in older Peanuts cartoons, if he walked around accompanied by explosions instead of a cloud of dust.

 The music score is also unsubtle, reaching for upbeat glory too often and too loudly.
 The main march theme says ‘Hooray Navy’ even in scenes playing for other moods.
 Would Ford have asked for it to be dialed back a bit, or perhaps removed from some scenes altogether?
 That’s hard to say.
 The director liked his movie scores to reflect obvious sentiments.
 But a few of his more powerful moments play without music.